About Through Wonder

 About the Author

 Hannah Lyn Venable has a PhD in Philosophy from the University of Dallas and wrote her dissertation on Madness in Merleau-Ponty and Foucault.
-She is currently a lecturer at Texas State University.
+She has taught at the University of Dallas, Texas State University and Trinity University and is a now a new assistant professor of philosophy at the University of Mary.
 Her interests are in ethics, existentialism, philosophy of religion, phenomenology, post-modernism, aesthetics and anything related to the human experience.

 Her undergraduate work was done at the University of Texas where she received degrees in Philosophy and Music (piano).
-She went on to study theology and philosophy at Reformed Theological Seminary where she received a Master of Arts in Christian Thought.
-She also received a Master of Arts in Philosophy at the University of Auckland where she wrote her thesis on Existential Aesthetics.
+She also received a Master of Arts in Christian Thought from Reformed Theological Seminary and Master of Arts in Philosophy at the University of Auckland where she wrote her thesis on Existential Aesthetics.

 All opinions expressed on this blog are the opinion of the author.
 The opinions do not represent any institution or community.
 The author receives no goods or services for the recommendation or condemnation of any particular viewpoint.